 Thunder Shirts, herbal remedies and medications may be recommended and can help if used carefully.
 If improperly introduced as part of a program, Thunder Shirts can fail.
 Some owners toss them on at the beginning of an event and the dog associates the shirt with the scary thing.
 If you decide to try a Thunder Shirt, please make sure you do not accidentally teach the dog to associate it with the scary stuff.
 For other dogs, they work wonderfully!
 You will not know until you try it.

 Some medications are chemical restraints and do nothing to help the dog’s emotional state.
 The dog is still stressed – he just cannot react.
 Imagine what it would be like to be forced into a stressing situation and unable to do anything?
 Medications, the correct ones, can be very helpful for many dogs.
 Dr. Karen Overall (veterinary behaviorist) has some great resources your vet may find helpful when it comes to discussing medication for stress and anxiety.
+There is a newer, short-term medication called Sileo that was developed for sound-phobic dogs.
+Discuss this possibility with your vet.

 It is important to remember safety is always first.
 Keep your dog inside and well supervised when outside to help prevent a panicked escape.
 It is amazing how high a terrified dog jump.
 A four-foot fence is nothing for many dogs – even smaller dogs – especially when terrified.
 If you use an electric fence, scared dogs may bolt through the shock line and not come back.
 Additionally feeling a shock in conjunction with the scary sound can increase the dog’s fears of sounds.
 Tethered dogs may panic and injure themselves trying to escape.